oracle/weblogic-remote-console/SECURITY.md

 ## Security updates, alerts and bulletins

-Security updates will be released on a regular cadence.
-Many of our projects will typically release security fixes in conjunction with the Oracle Critical Patch Update program.
-Additional information, including past advisories, is available on our [security alerts][4] page.
+There are two different ways to address security fixes in the WebLogic Remote Console:

+Any Security fixes required by the WebLogic Remote Console application will be released soon after the Security vulnerability has been reported/found.
+Fixes for the WebLogic Remote Console components that run on WebLogic Server will be addressed on a quarterly basis in conjunction with other CPU fixes.
+@lfeigen could you review?

 ## Security-related information